hpca01/SimpleTCP/README.md

 - [x] Assemble return with correct HTTP code.
 - [x] Add multi-threading, currently using multi-processing.
 - [x] Turn it into a multi-threaded file-server! -- Only works w/ jpeg, jpg, html, pdf files for now...
+- [x] Scaffold a memory map call
+- [] Read all files being served into memory using MMAP
+- [] Organize into a struct for easy querying and returning.
 - [ ] Write out client to do a load test
 - [ ] Valgrind Test on server after client is written